HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 **How do you combine research and teaching?**

-The main purpose of undergraduate research-based teaching at the classroom guidance level is to highlight the research characteristics of important knowledge points in addition to imparting knowledge, inspiring students to take initiative in thinking, guiding them to understand, analyze and solve problems, and stimulating their interest in research and the application of learned knowledge and methods to practical situations.
-To achieve this, I will provide students with state-of-the-art algorithm literature and allow them to either choose an existing algorithm or develop a new one for a real-world task.
-Lastly, students will compete with each other, and the winner will be announced, receiving a bonus on their final grade.
+The main purpose of undergraduate research-based teaching at the classroom guidance level is to highlight the research characteristics of important knowledge points in addition to imparting knowledge, inspiring students to take the initiative in thinking, guiding them to understand, analyze and solve problems, and stimulating their interest in research and the application of learned knowledge and methods to practical situations.

+To achieve this, I'll provide students with state-of-the-art algorithm literature and let them choose an existing algorithm or create a new one to tackle real-world challenges.
+Finally, students will compete against each other, with the winner earning a bonus on their final grade.

 **How to collaborate with our faculty?**

-I noticed that Dr. Mathias is interested in genetic algorithms.
+I noticed that Dr. Mathias /mai sai i s/ is interested in genetic algorithms.
 Right now, I'm working on a project that explores using reinforcement learning in symbolic regression, which is inspired by genetic programming.
 I think there might be an opportunity for us to collaborate on this.

-As for Dr. Sauppe, her research focuses on causal inference.
+As I found Dr. Sauppe /s au/'s research focuses on causal inference.
 A current popular research topic is integrating causal inference into deep learning.
-I believe there could be a chance for us to work together on this as well.
+I am very interested in it and I believe there could be a chance for us to work together on this as well.

 **What is your strengths and weaknesses in teaching and research**

 - When it comes to teaching, one of my strong points is that I can simplify complex ideas into more manageable and easy-to-understand concepts.
 I find that using real-world examples and analogies helps make the material more relatable and engaging for students.
-- As a non-native speaker, I do have an accent in my English, but I like to use slides and figures to make my explanations clearer.
+- However, as a non-native speaker, I do have an accent /ˈækˌsɛnt/ in my English, but I like to use slides and figures to make my explanations clearer.

-- Regarding research, my strengths lie in my creative problem-solving skills.
-I enjoy taking on tough challenges and discovering novel methods to solve them.
+- Regarding research, I enjoy taking on tough challenges and discovering novel methods to solve them.
 My persistence also helps me overcome any difficulties or challenges that I may encounter in my research.

 - On the flip side, one of my research weaknesses is that I can sometimes get too focused on a specific aspect, which narrows my perspective.
 To solve this, I actively seek feedback from colleagues and participate in conferences and workshops to widen my understanding and gain insights from other experts in my field.

 **What do you see as the role of computer science in a liberal arts setting?**

-In a liberal arts setting, computer science benefits both CS majors and students from other fields.
+In a liberal /lib(ə)rəl/ arts setting, computer science benefits both CS majors and students from other fields.
 CS majors get a broader range of knowledge, which can inspire their studies, like in the popular research area of computer science education.
 Meanwhile, students from other majors can use computer science as a powerful tool in today's digital world.
 So, having a computer science department is essential in a liberal arts school.

 ### Research Grants related question